rizac/eGSIM/README.frontend.txt

 Our frontend (client-side application) uses Vuejs.
-The reason is that as of 2018 it is the best framework giving model-view bindings and other facilities *without* forcing us to over eingeneering our app (Want a hint about web dev. histeria? https://www.planningforaliens.com/blog/2016/04/11/why-js-development-is-crazy/).
+The reason is that as of 2018 it is the best framework giving model-view bindings and other facilities *without* forcing us to over eingeneering our app (Want a hint about web develompment histeria? https://www.planningforaliens.com/blog/2016/04/11/why-js-development-is-crazy/).

 Vue defines "instances" and "components".
 Technically, they are both JsavaScript